 Right to work

-As of 15/06/2021 new registrations of unemployed persons, as well as renewals, will take place online through the Labour Departments’ web platform.
+Registrations for unemployed persons, as well as renewals, are performed online through the Labour Departments’ web platform.

 Please read below to see under which category you fall:

-IMPORTANT: If you are already registered at the labour office as unemployed and you have changed your telephone number, please inform the Labour Office as soon as possible.
+- If you are already registered with Labour Office and you have already created an account at the Labour Department’s web platform, remember to renew your registration on time.
+IMPORTANT: If you are already registered at the Labour Office as unemployed and you have changed your telephone number, please inform the Labour Office as soon as possible.

 You are permitted to work in certain sectors only, per the table below.
 These sectors may change from time to time – you can stay informed by regularly visiting your local Labour Office.
 For contact details of the Labour Office and other relevant government departments, click here.

-You must register with the Labour Office in order to continue to receive your social assistance benefits until you are able to secure a job, or if you cannot work due to medical reasons.
-In case you cannot work due to medical reasons, medical proof will be required to support your claim.
+You must register with the Labour Office in order to continue to receive your social assistance benefits until you are able to secure a job.
+In case you cannot work due to medical reasons, registration with the Labour Office is not required to receive social assistance benefits, but medical proof will be required to support your claim at the Social Welfare Services.

 As a registered asylum-seeker you are entitled to the assistance of the Labour Office to help you find a job, and you can also seek employment by yourself.
 If you reject two offers of employment following the referral of the Labour Office, you may lose your social assistance benefits.

 If you are successful in securing a job independently, you must notify the Labour Office that you are no longer unemployed.
-In order to secure your work position, your employer must have permission to hire non-EU citizens, and a contract must be approved and signed by the Labour Department (such contracts can be found in Labour Office).
+In order to secure your work position, your employer must submit an application to the Ministry of Labour to employ asylum seeker for approval.
+The employer must inform you in writing the terms and conditions of the job, which must be at the same level for all the employees of the company, regardless of their residence status.

 Once you begin working you will no longer be entitled to receive unemployment allowance, or social benefits allowances.
 If you are caught working illegally before the period you are entitled to work, or while receiving unemployment and social assistance benefits, then these benefits will stop, and you may be prosecuted.